 Paying Rent with the Deposit

-Click on either of the links for the credit note in the Deposit Once you have pressed Save, the View Credit Note screen comes up.
+Click on either of the links for the credit note in the Deposit.
+They are highlighted in blue in the image above.
+Once you have pressed Save, the View Credit Note screen comes up.
 Press Allocate Credit and assign the money to the relevant rental invoice.

 Paying Expenses with the Deposit

-If the deposit has been retained for paying off expenses, you will need to create a tenant charge and then a credit note as well as an expense.
+If the deposit has been retained for paying off expenses, you will need to create a tenant charge as well as an expense.
 Firstly, the tenant charge:

 Go to Tenant Manager > Invoices > Add Tenant Charge and record a charge equal to the amount you have held from the deposit.

-Open up the Credit Note created above, click Allocate Credit and assign the credit to the tenant charge.
+Open up the Credit Note that the software raised when you tick Deposit Retained above, click Allocate Credit and assign the credit to the tenant charge.
 This will move the retained deposit into income with which you can pay off an expenses.